Minister for Health and Medical Research

 You can send a message to Minister Hazzard using the form below about public hospitals, dental issues and the Health Care Complaints Commission (HCCC).

 Your correspondence will be addressed as soon as possible.
 Please refer to our correspondence policy for more information.

 Before completing the form, please refer to the below links which may address your enquiry.

-- Aged Care Facilities – refer to Australian Government – Minister Richard Colbeck
+- Aged Care Facilities – refer to the Australian Government – Minister Greg Hunt MP

-- Domestic violence – refer to the Minister Mark Speakman MP
+- Domestic violence – refer to Minister Mark Speakman MP

 - GPs and/or medical centres – refer to Australian Government – Minister Greg Hunt MP